-The El Merk project achieved 25 million man-hours without a lost-time incident (LTI) in February 2013, and has received numerous awards from our customer recognising this achievement to be world class.
+The El Merk project has achieved 25 million man-hours without a lost-time incident (LTI), and has received numerous awards from our customer recognising this achievement to be world class.

 - first oil was achieved on 15 March 2013

-- the gas dehydration and compression related to oil train 1 started at the end of May
+- the gas dehydration and compression related to oil train 1 was initiated in May 2013

 - the performance test with gas injection was completed successfully in late July, ahead of schedule

 During construction, more than 1,000 km of electrical cable was laid, along with 1,200 km of instrument cabling, and 225 km of telecom cabling.
 A mega project indeed, and proof that we can perform in the most challenging of conditions.